Teething- UGH! The very word causes parents everywhere to cringe and have visions of drooling, fussy babies.

 Remember, every baby is different.
 However, those with a strong sleep foundation tend to handle nights and naps better during teething.

-The first and best advice about teething and baby sleep: Lay a strong sleep foundation in the first few months of your baby’s life.
-Our no-cry newborn sleep class gives you the tools to help create a good little sleeper from the start.
+Lay a strong sleep foundation in the first few months of your baby’s life.
+My no-cry newborn sleep class gives you the tools to help create a good little sleeper from the start.
 Having a strong foundation in place PRIOR to teething is so helpful!

-If your baby is 5-24 months, there’s still hope.
-The ABC’s of Sleep will give you a plan to achieve 10-12 hour nights of independent sleep in the crib.
+The ABCs of Sleep will give you a plan to achieve 10-12 hour nights of independent sleep in the crib.
 This will be a plan to follow through regressions, teething, illnesses, and setbacks too.
-Many of our ABC’s families report that their little ones simply wake well-rested in the morning with a new tooth!
+Many of our families report that their little ones simply wake well-rested in the morning with a new tooth!

 First, understand that consistency is still so important.
 Maintain your normal routine, bedtime, and approach to night wakings.